About Bauer College

-C. T. Bauer College of Business - Student Body Profile - Fall 2011
+C. T. Bauer College of Business - Student Body Profile - Fall 2015 Enrollment

-- Elite: There are more than 250 undergraduate business majors in the Honors College.
+- Elite: There are approximately 316 undergraduate business majors in the Honors College.

 - Hard-working: One-third of our undergraduate students are fully employed while they attend college.